 This is where you will find all the information you need to know about running the Summer Reading Challenge.

-The deadline for submitting Summer Reading Challenge orders has now passed.
+The deadline for ordering materials for Mischief Makers, the Summer Reading Challenge 2018, has now passed.

 Memorandum of Understanding

-We ask all participating authorities to sign up to a Memorandum of Understanding which sets out the respective roles of The Reading Agency and the local authorities for the Summer Reading Challenge.
-We will ask you to confirm your agreement when you place your order.
+We ask all participating authorities to sign up to a Memorandum of Understanding (click to download) which sets out the respective roles of The Reading Agency and the local authorities for the Summer Reading Challenge.
+You must confirm your agreement to the Memorandum of Understanding in order to purchase materials and access the password protected online resources.

 If you have any queries about the Memorandum of Understanding please contact us.